AmeliaSZK/CoulAdj-TestSamples/README.md

     | 210 | 220 |  30 | 242 | Yellow  | 42 |  d2     |  dc     |  1e     |  f2     |
 1. When looking at the image from top-left to top-right, from top to bottom, the colours must appear such that those with the lower alpha values appear first.

+# Rules of thumb

+When looking at the output...
+* In each row, the digit of the tens should always be increasing from left column to right column.
+* In the first alpha column (`a`), each row should have a value greater or equal than the row below.
+* In the second alpha column (`adj_a`), the above should be true when grouping rows by `a` value.

 # Rationales